Yuanjiawaornis

 Yuanjiawaornis is an extinct genus of large enantiornithean bird known from the early Cretaceous of present-day China.
-It is monotypic, with only type species Y. virisosus known.
+It is monotypic, with only type species Y. virisosus named.

+Excavated in 2005 by a museum team in the famous fossil-bearing layers of Liaoning, it was named in 2015.
+Apart from its size, the build of Yuanjiawaornis is not exceptional.
+The exact relationships of the bird are uncertain, largely because the skull has not been found.
+Also the plumage is absent from the fossil.

 History of Discovery

 In 2005, near the village of Yuanjiawa, near the town of Dapingfang in Chaoyang in western Liaoning province, the fossil of a bird was unearthed.
 Exceptionally, this was done by a paleontologist and not by the illegal fossil trade, which poaches by far the majority of fossils in the area.

 In 2015, the type species Yuanjiawaornis viriosus was named and described by Hu Dongyu, Liu Ying, Li Jinhua, Xu Xing and Hou Lianhai.
 The genus name connects the name of the finding site with the Ancient Greek ornis, "bird".
-The species name means "powerful" in Latin and refers to its relatively large body size.
+The specific name means "powerful" in Latin and refers to its relatively large body size.

-The holotype, 'PMOL AB00032, has been found in the Yuanjiawa strata of the Jiufotang Formation dating to the Aptian, about 120 million years old.
+The holotype, PMOL AB00032, has been found in the Yuanjiawa strata of the Jiufotang Formation dating to the Aptian, about 120 million years old.
 It consists of a skeleton without a skull, flattened on a plate.
 Apart from the skull, the cervical vertebrae, the frontal vertebrae, and most of the phalanges of the fingers and toes are missing.
-The fossil is largely in bandages, although the pelvis has shifted.
+The fossil is largely articulated, although the pelvis has shifted.
 Nothing of the plumage has been preserved, which is exceptional for bird fossils from Liaoning.
 However, the pelvis is partly covered by what appears to be a layer of preserved soft tissue.
 It is probably a young adult specimen.
 It is part of the collection of the Paleontological Museum of Liaoning, which also collected and prepared it.